Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 &nbsp;

-The three cohorts differ in:
-* How the index dates are defined
-* Additional inclusion/exclusion criteria in the 'final_merge' script so that not everyone with an index date is included in the final cohort datasets
-* Additional scripts which pull in additional information e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

-The directories for each cohort (at-diagnosis, prevalent, and treatment response) contain these details and tailored versions of the baseline_biomarker, comorbidity,

-&nbs
+Each of the three final cohorts (at-diagnosis, prevalent, and treatment response) contains static patient data e.g. ethnicity, IMD and diabetes type from the T1T2 cohort dataset, plus biomarker, comorbidity, and sociodemographic (smoking/alcohol) data at the (cohort-specific) index date.

+This directory contains the scripts which are common to all three cohorts: 'all_patid_ckd_stages', 'all_patid_ethnicity', and 'all_t1t2_cohort'.
+These pull out static patient characteristics or features based on longitudinal data which may go beyond the index date of the cohorts (e.g. all_patid_ethnicity uses ethnicity codes from all time for each patient, which may occur later than the index date for a cohort).

-These were tailored for each of the three cohorts and the tailored scripts can be found in the individual 'At-diagnosis', 'Prevalent' and 'Treatment response' directories.
-These directories include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.
+In addition, this directory contains templates for the scripts which pull out data relative to the cohort index dates ('baseline_biomarkers', 'comorbidities', 'smoking', 'alcohol', 'ckd_stage' and 'final_merge').
+The final cohorts each use tailored versions of these to account for the different index dates, the interest in different biomarkers/comorbidities for the different cohorts, and different additional inclusion/exclusion criteria which are applied in the 'final_merge' script.
+In addition to these differences, the cohorts have different additional scripts which pull in additional information e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

-SOMETHING ABOUT SCRIPT ORDER and final merge being last.
-And that all_t1t2 and ethnicity  (and CKD stage) scripts use data from all time even if after index date to determine diabetes type / ethnicity / CKD stage.
+The exact 'tailored' and additional scripts used to create each cohort dataset can be found in the relevant subdirectory: link link link.